 Possible interference with or fragmenting of land uses along the ROW.
 Opening of remote lands to human activities such as settlement, agriculture and vegetation.
 These effects can be significant if natural areas such as wetlands are affected.
-The route identified is has been established near the existing non asphalt roads used for domestic transport of goods and people and the cumulative effects from the Project will not be significant.
+The route identified has been established near the existing distribution line and the existing non asphalt roads used for domestic transport of goods and people and the cumulative effects from the project will not be significant.

-Construction of Transmission Line Towers
+Rehabilitation of distribution Line Towers

 Clearing of vegetation, site compaction and land acquisition has the potential to change land use patterns.
-However, the area required for each tower and the transmission line is not expected to have a major adverse impact on land use patterns.
+However, the area required for each tower and the distribution line is not expected to have a major adverse impact on land use patterns.

-Land expected to be Acquired/
+Land expected to be acquired/

 Only small land will be permanently lost to the tower bases.
-The farming of crops will be allowed to continue once tower construction is completed.
-Disruption to crop production will therefore be experienced for a period of one year only.
+The farming of crops will be allowed to continue once tower rehabilitation is completed.
+Disruption to crop production will therefore be experienced for a period of less than six months.